 A. Shepherds were poor and uneducated.
-The society often rejected them as not trust worthy.
-May be why Jesus called him self the Good Shepherd.
+Society often rejected them as not trustworthy may be why Jesus called himself the Good Shepherd.

-B. Still the birth of Christ was officially announced only to them.
-Not Herod or the Scribes.
+B. Still, the birth of Christ was officially announced only to them.
+Not the white-collared Herod or the Scribes.

-C. Consider the Angel’s words.
-“A Savior was been born to you!”
-Signs that God didn’t reject them although the society did.
+C. Consider Angel’s words.
+“A Savior has been born to you!”
+Signs that God didn’t reject them although society did.

 (Read Matthew 4:18-22; Matthew 10:1-4; Acts 2:37-41)

-A. The majority of Jesus’ discipels were ordinary fishermen.
-They belonged to the working class of the day.
+A. The majority of Jesus’ disciples were ordinary fishermen.
+They belonged to the blue-collared community of the day.

-B. He called them, trained them, empowered them and sent them on the most important mission in the history.
+B. He called them, trained them, empowered them, and sent them on the most important mission in history.

-C. Today the qualified Theologians, Pastors and Leaders study the life story of these uneducated fishermen to learn the art of ministry and leadership.
+C. Today qualified Theologians, Pastors, and Leaders study the life story of these uneducated fishermen to learn the art of ministry and leadership.

 (Read Mark 6:1-3)

-A. Jesus is the King of all kings.
-He is the Lord of all lords.
-But he choose to be born to the family of a lowly carpenter instead of a Nobleman or King.
+A. Jesus is the King of kings.
+He is the Lord of lords.
+But he chooses to be born to the family of a lowly carpenter instead of a Nobleman or King.

 B. He himself was a Carpenter before beginning the Public Ministry.
-Carpentry Considered to be a lowly profession by many.
+Even today carpentry is considered to be a lowly profession in many countries.

 C. Not because he had anything to gain.
-Simply because he wanted to identify with the people of the working class of his day.
+Simply because he wanted to identify with the people of the working class of his day that he represented.

-A. Jesus has the freedom you fight for:
+A. Jesus has the freedom the Working Class Wants:

-B. Jesus is calling you to serve him:
+B. Jesus is calling the Working Class to serve Him:

 William Seymour was the son of a former slave.
-In 1906 he joined the ranks in history as the initiator of the ANZUS Street Revival.
+In 1906 he joined the ranks of history as the forerunner of the Azusa Street Revival.
 Education matters.
 But it cannot keep God from using you.
-God qualifies the people he call, (1 Corinthians 1:27) He will use you beyond the wildest dreams.
+God qualifies the people he calls, (1 Corinthians 1:27) He will use you beyond your wildest dreams.

 God is aware of the struggles and the injustice we face at work because he himself was falsely accused and oppressed.
-But he will set us free, if we patiently wait for him, (Isaiah 40:31)
+He can and he will set us free if we wait for him patiently, (Isaiah 40:31).